Contents

 The six-hour tour only allows up to eight participants, which means you’ll have a truly unique and authentic experience.

-A Sparkling Day on the Prosecco Hills
+2. A Sparkling Day in the Prosecco Hills

 The Italian Dolomites are part of the Alps mountain range.
 This area is beyond stunning and is the secret to perfect Prosecco.